igorvisi/setup-server/README.md

 sudo usermod -aG docker dk # Add the user in docker group
 ```

-Inside /opt/dk, we will put all projet.
-Every projet in will be a git projet from Github.
+Inside /opt/dk, we will put all project.
+Every project in will be a git project from Github.

-3. To make every projet inside /opt/dk running as a Systemd service, we must create a file /etc/systemd/system/dk@.service
+3. To make every project inside /opt/dk running as a Systemd service, we must create a file /etc/systemd/system/dk@.service

 ```bash
 [Unit]